 Ridge Racer Turbo

-When R4: Ridge Racer Type 4 was released it included a bonus disc entitled Ridge Racer Turbo, a graphically enhanced version of Ridge Racer.
-In Europe it was released under the name Ridge Racer Hi-Spec Demo.
-It ran at 60 frames per second, and used the gouraud shading engine developed for R4 to render car shading.
+When R4: Ridge Racer Type 4 was released for the PlayStation, it included a bonus disc entitled Ridge Racer Turbo, a graphically enhanced version of Ridge Racer.
+In Europe, it was released under the name Ridge Racer Hi-Spec Demo.
+It ran at 60 frames per second, and used the Gouraud shading engine developed for R4 to render car shading.
 The drawback to this version was that you were only pitted against one AI opponent, regardless of what course you picked.
+This version was the closest the PlayStation came to the graphics and frame rate of the original Namco System 22 arcade version.